Article

 What challenges and questions do participants usually have at the start of the programme?

 Participants usually come with some trepidation.
 I always set a pre-task; being able to talk about this helps to settle any nerves and build relationships.
 The main questions participants come with are, ‘How do I improve the experience of maths that my children are getting?’ and, ‘What approaches, resources and activities should I use to do this?’.
-Throughout the programme, I ensure that practitioners develop their understanding and subject knowledge so that they feel confident to make those changes in their settings, whether or they are teaching using a scheme or not.
+Throughout the programme, I ensure that practitioners develop their understanding and subject knowledge so that they feel confident to make those changes in their settings, whether they are teaching using a scheme or not.

 What impact does the programme have on participants’ practice?